 Hey, this is what it’s all about.
 Eco-adventure!
 Jungle trekking!
 Caving!
 Thirst, hunger, full bladder, aching body, and beat up feet combined to make me feel every single year of my, er, age.

 We survived, and it’s in the re-telling that I appreciate fully the effort, commitment, tenacity, determination and sometimes just plain blissful ignorance that drives me to take such a “vacation”.
 Luckily Robin and I are both adventurous enough to want to experience such things and are physically able to endure them.
 All in all, a tale worth telling but you know, I’ve done my caving thing now and, like climbing pyramids, I’ll move on to something different for the next adventure.

 Coda: the two things our adventures typically have in common is History and Nature.
-Tubing through a cave or down a river with a bunch of screaming people, or zip-lining, or riding in a 4-wheeler tearing up the landscape or blowing through water hyacinths in an ear-splitting air boat, for instance, simply isn’t it.
+Tubing through a cave or down a river with a bunch of screaming people, or riding in a 4-wheeler tearing up the landscape or blowing through water hyacinths in an ear-splitting air boat, for instance, simply isn’t it.
 Just sayin’.

 Next Stop: Turneffe Atoll

 We spent three nights at our “jungle lodge”, which was situated on a ridge in the piney highlands of the Belize Pine Ridge Forest Reserve.
 This reserve is located within a large alluvial river valley that serves as the key area of the country for vegetable and fruit farms, cattle ranches and dairy farms, and has been supporting agriculture and human habitation for thousands of years.